 It’s not enough to schedule appointments, Delumen said; you also need to know what to do with them.
 A great way to learn that is by finding a mentor.
 It doesn’t mean you have to do joint work, but don’t be afraid to learn from industry veterans.

 A strong work ethic, a focus on the end goal, a good set of marketing and communication skills and a good mentor can help you build a successful business.
-But Delumen views being an advisor as so much more than that: it’s about helping people to get their kids through college, get to retirement with a respectable income at a reasonable age, and, when they die, making sure their affairs are in order and their loved ones taken care of.
+But Delumen views being a financial professional as so much more than that: it’s about helping people to get their kids through college, get to retirement with a respectable income at a reasonable age, and, when they die, making sure their affairs are in order and their loved ones taken care of.